Alumni Engagement

 • Email: Check metrics like email open rate and click-through rate to see how your current email strategy is performing.
 To increase engagement with your emails, send out surveys and personalized invitations to events or volunteer opportunities

 • Newsletters: Alumni newsletters provide great opportunities to share major university-wide updates and celebrate the results of recent fundraising campaigns.
-Add an alumni recognition section to show your support for different alumni every newsletter.
+Add an alumni recognition section to show your support for different alumni in every newsletter.

 As you lay out your strategy and create content calendars, be sure to balance event announcements and fundraising appeals with more casual outreach.
 Share interesting blog posts, shout out faculty and students, and check in with individual alumni.